Tracing Journal: King Tone Blues Power

 So it’s a decoy, most likely included to throw people off the trail who might be studying gut shots to try to figure out what it’s based on.

 Before you say, “What about internal signal planes?”—if something is connected to ground, that supersedes all other connections!
-This is definitely only a 2-layer board, but I just want to head off anyone who’s thinking that we had to have missed something, as did several people on the Facebook post when we originally discovered this and posted about it.
+This is definitely only a 2-layer board, but we just want to head off anyone who’s thinking that we had to have missed something, as did several people on the Facebook post when we originally discovered this and posted about it.

 One other interesting thing about this is that the transistor wasn’t present in version 1.0 of the board, based on reviewing gut shots.
 It was added in a more recent version, but no extra components seem to have been added along with it.
 If a transistor appeared out of nowhere, you’d expect that it would have 3-5 more components along with it, since a transistor has very limited usefulness on its own without biasing resistors and coupling/bypass capacitors.